pha4ge/infrastructure-resources/docs/recommendations.md

 Workflow execution software (such as the Nextflow runner) or platforms (such as Galaxy or Terra) can often automate the import and execution of workflow pipelines from such ecosystems.
 SaaS solutions often employ such pipelines under the hood, but only present a curated set to its users.

 Ultimately, the choices made here directly impact the ecosystem of easily available bioinformatic pipelines readily available to end users.

-The choice in workflow management approach influences; **Future proofing**, which extends to whether workflows can be added (or extended) to meet future requirements, and includes module extension to add other functionality; **Ease of use (for administrators)**, such as ease to deploy, ease of maintenance and administration, and ease to coordinate with central IT; and **Ease of use (for users)**, in particular for non-computational-specialists (i.e. GUI interfaces).

 <img width="60%" alt="image" src="https://github.com/pha4ge/infrastructure-resources/assets/8513746/dd54673d-685c-4e11-a8fd-14f992e39226">